This article answers the most commonly asked questions we receive from Community Responders and Community Champion Leaders regarding CarePortal.

 - Not approved members of a church's response team, or

-- Approved response team members but are not responding to a request that is local to their church (local CarePortal experts define the distance that makes a church "local" to a family)
+- Approved response team members but are not responding to a request that is local to their church (CarePortal network leaders define the distance that makes a church "local" to a family)

 Responses from these Community Responders are sent to Connecting Churches that are local to the family.
 These churches have been trained and approved by local experts to take the lead on arranging the direct engagement of the family with the resources offered by the Community Responder.